sewunetkumssa/team-/README.md

-# team- any promotion service on line work I'm available
+# team- I'm available for any promotion service, delivery & any of on line work U want